Effective March 21, 2016

 - Precise Location Data.
-To support behavioral advertising, we may use precise location information, including latitude and longitude.
+To target advertising, we may use precise location information, including latitude and longitude.

 - Mobile Data.
-To support behavioral advertising, we may collect and/or use data from mobile devices, such as the content of apps and event information shared by the apps, or information from mobile carriers such as de-identified device location or anonymous identifiers associated with the mobile devices.
+To support behavioral targeted advertising, we may collect and/or use data from mobile devices, such as the content of apps and event information shared by the apps, or information from mobile carriers such as de-identified device location or anonymous identifiers associated with the mobile devices.

 - Contextual Data.
 To support contextual advertising, we may collect data about web pages, including page content and page URLs.
 We only collect this data about a web page if the owner of the web site for that web page has contracted with us to show contextual advertising on that web page.